Societal and cultural aspects of Tourette syndrome: Others

 French author, adventurer, and statesman André Malraux is thought to have had Tourette syndrome.
 American millionaire Howard Ahmanson, Jr also has Tourette's, as does teacher and author Brad Cohen.
 Catalan writer Quim Monzó has Tourette's and is the Honorary President of the Spanish Tourette Syndrome Association (APTT).
 Miss Iowa winner and Miss America 2013 contestant Mariah Cary (not the singer of a similar name) has Tourette's.

 Recognized athletes and figures in the sports world diagnosed with Tourette syndrome include American former soccer goalkeeper Tim Howard, American former NBA player Mahmoud Abdul-Rauf, American three-time Olympic skeleton champion Eric Bernotas, American former MLB player Jim Eisenreich, American former MLB player Mike Johnston, American motocross rider Jeremy Stenberg (nicknamed "Twitch"), and American NASCAR driver Steve Wallace.

-Recognized figures in the entertainment industry with Tourette syndrome include American singer-songwriter Billie Eilish, Swedish singer and DJ Basshunter, American composer Tobias Picker, English classical pianist Nick van Bloss, American jazz musician Michael Wolff, English singer-songwriter Nick Tatham, American singer James Durbin, Venezuelan internet personality Lele Pons, Scottish singer-songwriter Lewis Capaldi, and Icelandic actor Stefán Karl Stefánsson.
+Recognized figures in the entertainment industry with Tourette syndrome include American singer-songwriter Billie Eilish, Swedish singer, music producer and DJ Basshunter, American composer Tobias Picker, English classical pianist Nick van Bloss, American jazz musician Michael Wolff, English singer-songwriter Nick Tatham, American singer James Durbin, Venezuelan internet personality Lele Pons, Scottish singer-songwriter Lewis Capaldi, American internet personality Ethan Klein, and Icelandic actor Stefán Karl Stefánsson.
 The Tourettes awareness project called Touretteshero was set up by Jess Thom as a place to "celebrate the humour and creativity of Tourettes".

 Author and neurologist Oliver Sacks once described the case of a drummer with Tourette's who used his tics to give him a certain "flair" or "special sound" to his drumming.
 Sacks used the pseudonym Carl Bennett to describe real-life Canadian Mort Doran, M.D., a pilot and surgeon with severe Tourette's, whose tics remit almost completely while he is performing surgery.
 Australian astrophysicist Rodney Marks had Tourette syndrome.

 In a radio interview with Terry Gross, comedian Dan Aykroyd once described himself as having mild Tourette's that was successfully treated with therapy when he was a preteen, as well as mild Asperger syndrome.
 The latter was not recognized in the 1960s when Aykroyd was a preteen, and the term was coined in 1981, later becoming a recognized diagnosis in the 1994 DSM.
 Tics can be caused by other disorders, including autism disorders such as Asperger's.
 It is unclear if Aykroyd received the diagnoses from a medical source, whether he was speaking in his role as a comic, or if the diagnoses were self-made.